↓

 Different drum comes from a piano bum

 I’m not sure I would have left my love for the drums if he hadn’t existed.
 Because, I’ve always really loved playing the drums.
 But then I heard some catchy hit songs on the radio.
-And then my brother gave … Read the rest
+And then my brother gave … The rest of the story…

 Posted in music history, Rhyme and Reason | Tagged different drummer, music history, piano player